 - ITC Hierarchical Storage Management (HSM) Permanent storage for large amounts of data

-- Cloud Storage: Amazon Web Services Managed and self-service offerings available through the Service Portal
+- Cloud Storage: Amazon Web Services Managed and self-service offerings available through the Service Portal.
+AWS Managed Services Documentation.

 Which option is right for you and your data?
 That will depend on your answers to the items to consider in the previous section.